 The Royal Hospital for Women, Randwick, is a national leader in the treatment of gynaecological cancer.
 Every year, the department treats 350 new invasive cancers; performs 330 major operations and undertakes more than 1000 cycles of chemotherapy.

-Your donation will not only enable us to enhance our gynaecology oncology ward, which cares for 24 patients at a time.
+Your donation will not only enable us to enhance our gynaecology oncology ward services, which cares for 24 patients at a time.
 It will allow us to tackle ovarian cancer through rigorous research.

-Professor Neville Hacker, the Director of The Royal's Gynaecological Cancer Centre, says the holy grail of ovarian cancer research is a simple blood test that could be used as a screening test for all adult women.
+The holy grail of ovarian cancer research is a simple blood test that could be used as a screening test for all adult women.
 An annual check-up would mean most ovarian cancers could be detected before they had spread beyond the ovaries.
 Early stage ovarian cancer has a high cure rate, often with surgery alone, without need for chemotherapy.
-Hacker’s team has been working in partnership with research scientists at the Lowy Institute, and earlier at the Garvan Institute on the test.
+The team at The Royal has been working in partnership with research scientists at the Lowy Institute, and earlier at the Garvan Institute on the test.